broxus/octusbridge-solana-docs/programs/token_proxy.md

 ## Common work

 Common work is divided into two big steps - deposit and withdraw.
 In both cases new PDA, storing all related info, is created.
-This allows relays to be always up to time with what is happening on `Solana` side.
+This allows relays to be always up-to-date with what is happening on `Solana` side.

 ### Deposit